 Rightly or wrongly, from an early age we tend to put ourselves into neat little boxes.
 One of those is the sporty box – we’re either sporty, or we’re not, with little in between.
 For those labelled ‘unsporty’, it is often a tag that sticks.
-We can’t all be into the same things and there’s nothing wrong with not being particularly into sports – but it can come at a cost, with inactivity in this country a growing problem.
+We can’t all be into the same things and there’s nothing wrong with not being particularly into sports – but it can come at a cost, with inactivity and obesity in this country a growing problem, particularly among children.
 But more classically ‘unsporty’ people, especially women and girls, are getting involved in playing sport thanks to initiatives like Back to Netball and Back to Hockey – which not only tempt former players back but have great success with first-timers – as well as schemes like This Girl Can.
 We’ve had a look into a few different routes into sporting activity for those who may naturally describe themselves as unsporty.

 Parenting – one of the greatest impediments to playing sport

 One of the greatest hindrances to taking part in sporting activity is becoming a parent.
 Parenting can be and often is all-consuming, gobbling up all of our time and all of our money.
 But increasingly, traditionally ‘unsporty’ Mums are looking to get into sport – both as a means of getting into shape and also simply as a healthy break from the demands of parenting.

 As well as taking up most of our time, parenting brings an immense amount of mental clutter into our lives, stressing about this and that.
 Being able to break free from those mental strains is an invaluable boon to any parent, and sport – whether you feel naturally sporty or not – is one of the best ways to escape.